 The HVAC sector is experiencing a skills shortage.
 And when businesses do find skilled workers, it is often difficult to provide ongoing training and advancement opportunities to retain them.
 Citing data from the Partnership for Air-Conditioning, Heating, Refrigeration Accreditation, a Contracting Business report explained that the staff shortage will climb beyond 115,000 contractors by 2022.

 So how can your HVAC business attract and retain skilled staff?
 One option is to engage in more aggressive marketing efforts within your community.
 Some options for this strategy, such as speaking in schools or attending career fairs, aren’t expensive.
-However, marketing to job seekers at-large may require additional capital.
+However, marketing to job seekers that have specialized skills in heating and air conditioning, may require access to HVAC business loans to cover recruiting expenses.
 Additionally, offering apprenticeships, mentoring programs, and similar efforts can be beneficial when building a staff.

 Payroll and employee costs are a necessary expense in every industry.
 For the HVAC industry, payroll can be incredibly expensive, especially during seasonal lulls.
 Consider funding from a business payroll loan to ensure your team is paid on time and properly trained.
 It will keep your staff happy and your business operations running at full capacity.